Posts tagged 2024

 Grounding Conference on Architecture '24

-August 1, 2024 – On Friday, August 9, Shannon Nichol, FASLA, PLA, LEED AP, is speaking at the 2024 AIA Tennessee Conference on Architecture in Knoxville, Tennessee.
+August 1, 2024 – On Friday, August 9, Shannon Nichol is speaking at the 2024 AIA Tennessee Conference on Architecture in Knoxville, Tennessee.
 The 3-day conference runs from August 7 through August 9.
 Through the theme of Grounding, the conference will explore both architecture’s physical relationship to material flows and resources within ecological systems as well as architecture’s intangible relationship to history, memory, and lesser-acknowledged cultural contexts.

 In her talk, Seeing the Ground – Considering the rich design that comes from sharing and learning about the ground beneath our feet, Shannon will share examples of design-driven efforts to visualize the real ground of each place.
 GGN’s work is often closely collaborative with architects and clients, so that the process of designing the site is also one of collective learning about the ground itself and its hidden truth and stories.